Need to call for the police or an ambulance? Consult this complete guide to emergency numbers and helplines in Luxembourg.

 - SOS Animaux: call 58 35 91 or see online.

-- Emergency vets: find contact details for on-call vets online (updated daily).
+- Emergency vets: the Veterinary College of the Grand Duchy of Luxembourg keeps an up-to-date list of on-call vets online (updated daily) for emergencies involving small animals, livestock, and horses.
 You can also get details of the nearest emergency vet by calling the emergency services on 112.

 Lost or stolen property in Luxembourg